-The world knows and have tasted the coca cola products.
-In fact out of the 55 billion servings of all kinds of beverages drunk each day (other than water), 1.7 billion are Coca-Cola trademarked/licensed drinks.
-(Source)
+The world knows and has tasted the coca cola products.
+In fact, out of the 55 billion servings of all kinds of beverages drunk each day (other than water), 1.7 billion are Coca-Cola trademarked/licensed drinks.

-It all started 130 years ago, in 1886, when a Confederate colonel in the Civil War, John Pemberton who, wanting to create his own version of coca wine (cola with alcohol and cocaine), sent his nephew Lewis Newman to conduct a market research with the samples to a local pharmacy (Jacobs pharmacy).
+It all started 130 years ago, in 1886, when a Confederate colonel in the Civil War, John Pemberton, wanted to create his own version of coca wine (cola with alcohol and cocaine) and sent his nephew Lewis Newman to conduct a market research with the samples to a local pharmacy (Jacobs pharmacy).
 This wasn’t a new idea back then.
 The original idea of Coca wines was discovered by a Parisian chemist named Angelo Mariani.

 Pemberton’s sample was sold for 5 cents a glass and the feedback of the customers was relayed to him by his nephew.
 Hence, by the end of the year, Pemberton was ready with a unique recipe that was tailored to the customers taste.

 Pemberton soon had to make it non-alcoholic because of the laws prevailing in Atlanta.
-Once the product was launched, it was marketed, by Pemberton as a “Brain Tonic” and “temperance drink” (anti-alcohol), saying it cured headaches, anxiety, depression, indigestion, and addiction.
+Once the product was launched, it was marketed by Pemberton as a “Brain Tonic” and “temperance drink” (anti-alcohol), claiming that it cured headaches, anxiety, depression, indigestion, and addiction.
 Cocaine was removed from Coke in 1903.

 Soon after the formula was sold to Asa G Candler (in 1889), who converted it into a soda drink, the real marketing began.

-Candler was a marketing man.
-He distributed thousands of complimentary coca-cola glass coupons, along with souvenir calendars, clocks, etc. all depicting the trademark and made sure that the coca cola trademark was visible everywhere. (source)
+Candler was a marketer.
+He distributed thousands of complimentary coca-cola glass coupons, along with souvenir calendars, clocks, etc. all depicting the trademark and made sure that the coca cola trademark was visible everywhere.

 He also painted the syrup barrels red to differentiate Coca-Cola from others.